Indy Champ: 2021: six-year-old season

 Indy Champ started the season with the Hankyu Hai, where he finished in fourth place behind Resistencia for 0.4 seconds.
 Indy Champ would then enter the Takamatsunomiya Kinen, his first 1200 meter race, in which he came in third behind Danon Smash, and the Yasuda Kinen where the horse came fourth place behind Danon Kingly.
 Indy Champ would then take a five and a half months long break before coming back to race in the Mile Championship but came in fourth place behind Gran Alegria, who would be retiring after this race.
 Indy Champ would follow suit in his next race, the Hong Kong Mile.

 At the Hong Kong Mile, Indy Champ was originally scheduled to be ridden by Fukunaga, but as he suffered major injuries following an accident at the prior Hong Kong Sprint with Pixie Knight, Christophe Soumillon rode him as his replacement.
 Indy Champ would go on to place himself in 5th place behind Golden Sixty at the race itself.

+Racing form

+Indy Champ won eight races and placed in six out of 23 starts.
+This data is based on JBIS, netkeiba and HKJC.